SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the basic structure and functionalities of human resource management.
+Upon completing this course, alumni understand the basic structure and functionalities of human resource management.
 They are familiar with the essential HR activities.
-Students know the key tools of human resource management for SME-specific scenarios and how to apply these adequately.
+Alumni know the key tools of human resource management for SME-specific scenarios and how to apply these adequately.

 Superior module: